-4. Optionally, in the Start view, click Advanced Settings to set more capture options, including the sample rate and the capture duration (by default unlimited).
-Refer to Set capture options in the Arm Streamline User Guide.
+5. Optionally, in the Start view, click Capture Settings to change settings related to your capture session, such as the sample rate and the capture duration (by default unlimited).
+See Set capture options in the Arm Streamline User Guide.

 Capture a profile using Streamline.
 For more information about how to capture the behavior of your CPU and GPU performance using Streamline, see Capture a profile.